JamesWoolfenden/terraform-for-data/docs/lesson1.md

 ## Questions

-1. When could specifing the Version still be insufficient for repeatability?
+1. When could specifying the Version still be insufficient for repeatability?
    - when the underlying API itself changes and is no longer backwardly compatible, this wont happen very quickly but it will happen.
      Its also is bound to the version of the Terraform tool you are using.

 ## Documentation

 For more on null resource see the Hashicorp docs: